 Tara Brooch Sets Off a Celtic Revival

-The brooch now resides in the National Museum of Ireland, where it is described thus: “…[T]he Tara Brooch can be considered to represent the pinnacle of early medieval Irish metalworkers’ achievement.
+The Tara brooch now resides in the National Museum of Ireland, where it is described thus: “…[T]he Tara Brooch can be considered to represent the pinnacle of early medieval Irish metalworkers’ achievement.
 Each individual element of decoration is executed perfectly and the range of technique represented on such a small object is astounding.”

 The cloak brooch is decorated on both side and created out of cast and gilt silver.
 It has a diameter of 8.7 cm and the pin has a length of 32 cm.
 On the front, fine gold filigree panels depict animal themes punctuated with studs of glass, enamel and amber.
-The back pattern consists of scrolls and triple spirals.
+The back panel consists of scrolls and triple spirals.
 The brooch also has a swivel attachment that I do not understand.
 Perhaps it’d be clear if I held it in my hand or saw it in person.
 The swivel attachment is made with plaited silver wire chain.
 Animal heads frame two small cast glass human heads on the swivel.

 The Roscrea Brooch merges Celtic and Viking Design

 Historians describe The Roscrea brooch as a perfect merger between the designs, material and techniques of the Vikings and the Celts.
 It was crafted in the 9th century, when the Irish grew accustomed to the Viking presence in Ireland.
-Initially, Vikings were considered invaders which they were indeed.
-Over time, the Irish saw they had no choice or agreed to the Viking presence in Ireland, and social, cultural, technological collaborations commenced.
+Initially, Vikings were considered invaders which they were indeed!
+Over time, the Irish saw they had no choice, or agreed to the Viking presence in Ireland, and social, cultural, technological collaborations commenced.

 Raven Fox Capes and Cloaks creates ready-to-wear cloaks with soft, thick, flowing fabrics.
 Perfect for masquerade, fantasy, medieval, renaissance and other special events.